Table of Contents

 In this case, this machine has a very fancy inner mechanism that allows the motor to work smoothly without losing performance.

 I like having the LCD display plus the controllers at the end of the motor.
+This gives peace of mind that they won’t be obstructed when wrapping the machine.

 Inkjecta Flite X1 – Best equipped rotary machine and voltage range

-One of the most prominent ones is the one-click alternative to quickly adjust the needle depth on the go.
+One of the most prominent ones is the one-click alternative to adjust the needle depth on the go.

-I think this is cool but, why make it more complicated?
+I think this is cool, but why make it more complicated?

-- Stroke: 0 to 4.5 mm.
+– Stroke: 2 to 4.5 mm.
 As mentioned, it can be adjusted with one button and is operated by a separate motor.

 - Weight: 144 g with the large battery.

-2021 Buying Guide Wireless Tattoo Machine
+Wireless Tattoo Machine Buying Guide

-What is a Wireless Tattoo Machine?
+What is a Cordless Tattoo Machine?

 As the name says, the term “wireless” refers to a piece of equipment that can operate without the use of a power cord.